melindahiggins2000/A_Series_of_R_Workshops/misc/README.md

 Try one more (Rehdanz and Maddison, 2005) and (Wickham and Chang, 2015).

-Try one of mine (Fitzpatrick, Higgins, Holguin, et al., 2010)
+Try one of mine (Fitzpatrick, Higgins, Holguin, Brown, and Teague, 2010)

 also try (Fitzpatrick, Higgins, Holguin, et al., 2010)